momentohq/public-dev-docs/docs/develop/sdks/python/index.md

 The Momento Python SDK is available via the pypi package [`momento`](https://pypi.org/project/momento/).

-The source code can be found on github: [momentohq/client-sdk-python](https://github.com/momentohq/client-sdk-python).
+The source code can be found on GitHub: [momentohq/client-sdk-python](https://github.com/momentohq/client-sdk-python).

 ## Requirements